 The Mid Kent Downs Area of Outstanding Natural Beauty skirts the southern part of the Borough and in between are pretty villages nestling amongst farmland.
 The Rose and Crown at Perry Wood is a great place to start and finish a walk in the ancient woodland.
 Oare Gunpowder Works Country Park and Milton Creek Country Park provide ideal escapes for nature, wildlife and exercise.
 Elmley Nature Reserve and Oare Marshes Nature Reserve attract a great bird visiting population and give you the opportunity to be at one with nature

 Many of our open houses and gardens such as Belmont House and Gardens, Mount Ephraim Gardens and Doddington Place Gardens are in our countryside together with some hidden gems including the Bredgar and Wormshill Light Railway which opens on the first Sunday of every month from Easter through until October.
-Villages also provide some great Kentish Produce available at farm shops including Bredgar Farm Shop and Tea Room as well as The BarnYard at Upchurch
+Villages also provide some great Kentish Produce available at farm shops including Bredgar Farm Shop and Tea Room as well as Brambledown Farm Shop on the Isle of Sheppey.

 Just outside Faversham find the home of the National Fruit Collection at Brogdale Collections and shop in Brogdale Market Place and eat in the Courtyard Restaurant.
 Or taste the difference and a wide range of Kentish produce at nearby Macknade Fine Foods.

 The Swale area is a place for all seasons, come and meet some great people, visit our special places, stay and be inspired!

 Filming on our coast and in our countryside